Kovack Advisors Inc. Sells 297 Shares of BorgWarner Inc. (NYSE:BWA)

-Kovack Advisors Inc. lowered its stake in BorgWarner Inc. (NYSE:BWA – Get Rating) by 3.5% during the fourth quarter, HoldingsChannel.com reports.
-The institutional investor owned 8,076 shares of the auto parts company’s stock after selling 297 shares during the period.
-Kovack Advisors Inc.’s holdings in BorgWarner were worth $325,000 as of its most recent SEC filing.
+Kovack Advisors Inc. lessened its holdings in BorgWarner Inc. (NYSE:BWA – Get Rating) by 3.5% in the fourth quarter, HoldingsChannel reports.
+The fund owned 8,076 shares of the auto parts company’s stock after selling 297 shares during the period.
+Kovack Advisors Inc.’s holdings in BorgWarner were worth $325,000 as of its most recent filing with the SEC.

-A number of other institutional investors have also recently bought and sold shares of BWA.
-AE Wealth Management LLC lifted its position in shares of BorgWarner by 0.3% in the fourth quarter.
-AE Wealth Management LLC now owns 87,995 shares of the auto parts company’s stock worth $3,542,000 after purchasing an additional 223 shares in the last quarter.
-Bessemer Group Inc. lifted its position in shares of BorgWarner by 1.4% in the fourth quarter.
-Bessemer Group Inc. now owns 18,375 shares of the auto parts company’s stock worth $739,000 after purchasing an additional 250 shares in the last quarter.
-AlphaCrest Capital Management LLC lifted its position in shares of BorgWarner by 0.5% in the third quarter.
-AlphaCrest Capital Management LLC now owns 56,404 shares of the auto parts company’s stock worth $1,771,000 after purchasing an additional 265 shares in the last quarter.
-New York Life Investment Management LLC lifted its position in shares of BorgWarner by 0.9% in the fourth quarter.
-New York Life Investment Management LLC now owns 35,114 shares of the auto parts company’s stock worth $1,413,000 after purchasing an additional 297 shares in the last quarter.
-Finally, Kentucky Retirement Systems Insurance Trust Fund lifted its position in shares of BorgWarner by 3.7% in the third quarter.
-Kentucky Retirement Systems Insurance Trust Fund now owns 8,487 shares of the auto parts company’s stock worth $266,000 after purchasing an additional 302 shares in the last quarter.
+Other institutional investors also recently modified their holdings of the company.
+TCI Wealth Advisors Inc. boosted its position in shares of BorgWarner by 485.5% in the fourth quarter.
+TCI Wealth Advisors Inc. now owns 767 shares of the auto parts company’s stock valued at $31,000 after acquiring an additional 636 shares during the period.
+Lindbrook Capital LLC lifted its position in BorgWarner by 110.1% during the fourth quarter.
+Lindbrook Capital LLC now owns 1,000 shares of the auto parts company’s stock worth $40,000 after purchasing an additional 524 shares during the period.
+Belpointe Asset Management LLC bought a new stake in BorgWarner during the fourth quarter worth about $49,000.
+C M Bidwell & Associates Ltd. bought a new stake in BorgWarner during the third quarter worth about $76,000.
+Finally, Edge Capital Group LLC bought a new stake in BorgWarner during the fourth quarter worth about $76,000.
 Institutional investors own 91.44% of the company’s stock.

-A number of brokerages have recently commented on BWA.
-Wells Fargo & Company cut their price objective on shares of BorgWarner from $56.00 to $55.00 and set an “overweight” rating on the stock in a research report on Monday, April 10th.
-The Goldman Sachs Group boosted their target price on shares of BorgWarner from $45.00 to $51.00 in a report on Wednesday, June 7th.
-Deutsche Bank Aktiengesellschaft lowered their target price on shares of BorgWarner from $58.00 to $56.00 in a report on Friday, May 5th.
-Morgan Stanley upgraded shares of BorgWarner from an “equal weight” rating to an “overweight” rating and boosted their target price for the stock from $49.00 to $50.00 in a report on Monday, May 15th.
-Finally, StockNews.com downgraded shares of BorgWarner from a “strong-buy” rating to a “buy” rating in a report on Wednesday.
-Four investment analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
-According to data from MarketBeat, BorgWarner currently has a consensus rating of “Moderate Buy” and an average price target of $52.73.
+Several equities research analysts recently weighed in on the stock.
+Citigroup cut their price objective on shares of BorgWarner from $53.00 to $50.00 in a research report on Tuesday, May 16th.
+The Goldman Sachs Group upped their price objective on shares of BorgWarner from $45.00 to $51.00 in a research report on Wednesday, June 7th.
+Wells Fargo & Company cut their price objective on shares of BorgWarner from $56.00 to $55.00 and set an “overweight” rating for the company in a research report on Monday, April 10th.
+Barclays dropped their target price on shares of BorgWarner from $62.00 to $58.00 in a report on Monday, May 8th.
+Finally, Deutsche Bank Aktiengesellschaft dropped their target price on shares of BorgWarner from $58.00 to $56.00 in a report on Friday, May 5th.
+Four equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
+Based on data from MarketBeat.com, BorgWarner currently has an average rating of “Moderate Buy” and an average target price of $52.73.

-BorgWarner (NYSE:BWA – Get Rating) last posted its quarterly earnings data on Thursday, May 4th.
-The auto parts company reported $1.09 earnings per share for the quarter, missing the consensus estimate of $1.13 by ($0.04).
-BorgWarner had a return on equity of 14.85% and a net margin of 5.97%.
-The firm had revenue of $4.18 billion for the quarter, compared to the consensus estimate of $4.16 billion.
-During the same period in the prior year, the company earned $1.05 EPS.
-The company’s revenue for the quarter was up 7.9% compared to the same quarter last year.
-As a group, sell-side analysts forecast that BorgWarner Inc. will post 4.96 EPS for the current year.
+BorgWarner (NYSE:BWA – Get Rating) last issued its quarterly earnings data on Thursday, May 4th.
+The auto parts company reported $1.09 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.13 by ($0.04).
+The business had revenue of $4.18 billion during the quarter, compared to the consensus estimate of $4.16 billion.
+BorgWarner had a net margin of 5.97% and a return on equity of 14.85%.
+The firm’s quarterly revenue was up 7.9% compared to the same quarter last year.
+During the same quarter last year, the business earned $1.05 EPS.
+On average, research analysts forecast that BorgWarner Inc. will post 4.96 EPS for the current year.

 BorgWarner Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, June 15th.
-Investors of record on Thursday, June 1st were given a dividend of $0.17 per share.
+The company also recently declared a quarterly dividend, which was paid on Thursday, June 15th.
+Shareholders of record on Thursday, June 1st were issued a dividend of $0.17 per share.
 The ex-dividend date of this dividend was Wednesday, May 31st.
 This represents a $0.68 annualized dividend and a yield of 1.40%.
-BorgWarner’s dividend payout ratio is 16.63%.
+BorgWarner’s payout ratio is 16.63%.

 BorgWarner Profile